 As David Allen says, here we put things where they belong.
 In the previous step I made a distinction between actionable items and items that are not actionable, but of value.
 I see this last category myself as a personal reference and try to archive these items as such in a tool that is effective and workable for me and link useful tags on these items where necessary for quick findability.

-As for the actionable items, I already indicated in the previous step that I initially put these items, in the form of virtual action cars, in a backlog.
+As for the actionable items, I already indicated in the previous step that I initially put these items, in the form of virtual action cards, in a backlog.
 In the first instance, a backlog is actually a new inbox, but part of my organization environment, but with the specific function of picking up items for prioritization, refinement, planning and follow-up.
 In this step, I try to determine if there are any actionable items that can be grouped or added to an existing group, or if they are incoherent and can be organized in a generic group.
 When they can be grouped, like all items related to writing my book, my work related items, or my blog writing items, I put these items in a separate backlog list per focus area.

 The cards holding the actionable items, need to be prioritized within the backlog.
 This helps to put all cards in the right order, so you don’t have to think about the priority when you select cards to pick up later.
 When properly prioritized you just pick the top cards first, because you already determined these are the most important.